 Although ProtonVPN dedicates a lot of attention to privacy, this doesn’t mean its other important areas are left forgotten.
 One of them is providing safe access to popular video-on-demand services like Netflix and BBC iPlayer.
 ProtonVPN successfully unblocks both of them, as well as HBO Now, Disney+, Amazon Prime Video, and others, as long as you have its Plus or Visionary service package.
 There’s even a collection of guides on the website for every streaming service you can view with ProtonVPN.

-The provider also offers P2P-friendly servers, so there aren’t any obstacles to using your favourite torrenting client to download and upload large files.
+The provider also offers P2P-friendly servers, so there aren’t any obstacles to using your favorite torrenting client to download and upload large files.

 This VPN vendor has a solid support site with plenty of articles divided into groups according to their content.
 They should be able to assist you with anything related to the platform, but if they don’t, your next choice is to contact the support team.

 This may not be easy as with some of the competitors, as there’s no live chat option and the email support may take up to a couple of days to respond.

 ProtonVPN is a superb VPN service that not only delivers bullet-proof security but also goes out of its way to convince you of its honest intentions.
 Its apps are available for anyone’s scrutiny and can be used in multiple languages.
 Furthermore, it doesn’t ignore any part of its service, including the torrenting support and successfully unblocking various streaming content.
 The prices may be a bit higher than the average, but top quality often is expensive.